clintsanders/react-asp-core-template/README.md

 `HTTPS=true`

+`REACT_APP_API_URL=https://localhost:44392`

+The port number used in the url setting can be found in properties/launchSettings.json under iisSettings

 Now you will need to launch the React application manually.
 From the ClientApp dir execute the following command

 `npm start`